NBISweden/workshop-python/ht19/project.md

    <details>
    <summary>Tip</summary>
    <section>
-   <p>You need to understand the structure of a GTF (gene transfer format) file for this project.</p>
-   <p>Take your time and read up on the file format if you are not sure how to solve this task.</p>
+   <p>You need to understand the structure of a GTF (gene transfer format) file for this project.
+Take your time and read up on the file format if you are not sure how to solve this task.</p>
    <p>To get the number of genes, open the GTF file and read it line by line.</p>
    <p>In a loop, count all features of type <code>gene</code>.</p>
    </section>